jshields123/glided-rose-js/README.md

  - Sulfuras
  - Backstage passes
  - Conjured
  - Shop

 Shop class
 - With update quality function

 Item Class
-- With sellin and quality values properties.
+- With SellIn and quality values properties.
 -
 Aged brie class
-- With sellin and quality values properties.
+- With SellIn and quality values properties.
 - actually increases in Quality the older it gets

 Sulfuras class
-- With sellin and quality values properties.
+- With SellIn and quality values properties.
 - being a legendary item, never has to be sold or decreases in Quality
 - "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

 Backstage passes class
-- With sellin and quality values properties.
+- With SellIn and quality values properties.
 - like aged brie, increases in Quality as its SellIn value approaches;
 - Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but  Quality drops to 0 after the concert

 Conjured class
-- With sellin and quality values properties.
+- With SellIn and quality values properties.
 - "Conjured" items degrade in Quality twice as fast as normal items